NREL/WETOStack/docs/best_practices.md

 Vague messages such as "updated solver" are distracting and lack meaning.
 Consider the following two pull request messages:
 - "Update turbine ontology"
-- "NatSpec: Fix diplicated display of the data type in NatSpec `/// @return` commens"
+- "NatSpec: Fix duplicated display of the data type in NatSpec `/// @return` comments"

 The first message vaguely indicates an "update" while the second clearly states what is changed.
 The first message provides n detail around what is updated or why it matters while the second